 One difference is that the Pfizer/BioNtech vaccine requires very cold temperatures of -94 degrees F. Moderna’s vaccine requires storage at regular freezer temperatures.
 Depending on where you live, the Moderna vaccine may be the only option available.
 J&J's vaccine doesn't require stringent cold temperatures for storage, making it easier to transport and distribute, and likely a more "practical option for mobile or drive-thru vaccination sites," says NBC.

 Why are two shots needed for the Moderna and Pfizer/BioNtech vaccines?

 The first dose readies your immune system to respond.
 It provides some protection from the coronavirus within a couple of weeks.
-The second dose is the booster that provides optimal protection against the virus.
-The FDA approved the vaccines using the two-dose regimen.
+The second dose provides optimal protection against the virus.
+The FDA authorized the vaccines using the two-dose regimen.
 COVID booster shots for certain high risk groups were authorized in September.

 The second dose of Pfizer’s vaccine must be administered 21 days after the first shot, and Moderna’s second dose is administered 28 days after the first.
 You should get your second shot as close to the recommended time as possible.